ujagaga/BallBot/ESP32_cam_client/README.md

 3. Go to "Tools > Board > Boards Manager" and search for "esp32" Install "esp32 by Espressif Systems" and "Arduino ESP32 Boards"

-4. Go to "Sketch > Include Library > manage Libraries" and install "ArduinoOTA"
+4. Go to "Sketch > Include Library > manage Libraries" and install "ArduinoOTA" and "ESP32Servo"

 5. Connect your ESP32-cam board, select it in the boards manager and program it.